Config Templates

 Make sure which type of lovelace dashboard you are using before changing the main lovelace configuration:

-- click three dots and
+- click the three dots and

 button_card_templates: